Google

 Japanese Dictionaries for the Sharp Zaurus

 And the Sharp Zaurus?
 I don't know much about it, but I do know the Japanese versions have kanji handwriting recognition built in, and that it's supposed to work very well.
+Also, the Zaurus has a dictionary program built in, so just put some EPWING dictionaries on a card and stick it in and you're good to go.
+However, the Zaurus is a saurus these days and I don't know if it's up to running huge dictionaries like Eijiro.
+I don't even know if it's capable of holding a memory card large enough to contain Eijiro.
 There are some resources listed on Jim Breen's Japanese page.
 In addition, the PDIC .dic format files for Eijiro and the files I made for WDIC might run on ZPDview for the Zaurus (again, whether or not ZPDview works with recent Zaurii is unknown).
 There may be other programs that can run PDIC files as well--it's worth looking into.
 Armin Rump's excellent site (which provided the key information I needed to make my Edict files work with WDIC) has clear and useful information for using Japanese dictionaries on the Zaurus.

 Home